qq831799/developer-zone/docs/Getting Started/Try out Hello Plugin.md

 </Tabs>

 ### Install Plugin
 Alternatively, you can install the plugin on your device through **Plugin Installer Script**.
-Once installed,the plugin starts automatically.
+Once installed, the plugin starts automatically.

 <Tabs>
 <TabItem value="bash" label="Linux">